codingbyraj/Games/README.md

 # Games

-This repository consists browser games such as "Kill Ghosts", "Google Offline Game" etc....
+This repository consists browser games such as "Kill Ghosts", "Google Offline Game" and "Jungle Book".